xuezhen2018/Rock-segmentation-visual-system/README.md

 # Code

-The code will be released soon.
+The code will be released as well.